 You can replace placeholder text in a repeat grid by dragging a text file onto the grid.

-To replace the images in the grid, open Finder, and navigate to the location where you have stored the images for your project.
+To replace the images in the grid, open Finder or File Explorer, and navigate to the location where you have stored the images for your project.
 Select all the images that you want to appear in the grid, and drag-and-drop them onto the target object within the repeat grid.

 The older images are replaced with the new images, which are resized automatically.